joelhawksley/identity/components/slides.md

 ---

-# [fit] Functional <br> Purity

-^ So remember how we saw how React encouraged functional purity, minimizing side-affects?

-^ By passing values into our components instead of objects, we're seeing similar benefits.

----

 # [fit] Code <br> Coverage

 ^ And remember how we were unable to get coverage reports for our views?

 ---